hayduke19us/device_list/README.md

 **Options**

-				device_list devices
+				note_device devices

 Will list the local devices and their UID'

-				device_list list
+				note_device list

 Will list the devices in the formatted text file *device_list.txt*

-				device_list push
+				note_device push

 Will push the repo up and update the device list

-				device_list
+				note_device

 Will give you two fields, a Device UID and a Device name.
+These will be saved in *device_list.txt* in the following format:

+Device UID	Device Name
+888888888   Frank

 This is used to register devices [Here](https://developer.apple.com/account/ios/device/deviceCreate.action)